MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-logs.md

 | msdyn_requestnumber        | An auto-generated number used to identify the order in which requests where received. | Request Number        |

 ## Project Scheduling Service error logs
+Fields related to the Schedule Service Error log entity.

 The Project Scheduling Service error logs capture failures when a **Save** or **Open** operation is attempted by the Project Scheduling Service.
 There are three supported scenarios where the logs are generated.